 - Fudgy Vegan Brownie Cookies

 - Double Chocolate Shortcake (Vegan)

 Thank you to each and every one of you for your support, encouragement, and celebrating delicious food with us over the last 10 years!
 We truly could not have made Minimalist Baker what it is today without all of your support.
 We’re SO grateful for you all.
 Now, let’s make some cake!

-10th Anniversary German Chocolate Cake
+Gluten-Free German Chocolate Cake (Vegan)

 DATE COCONUT PECAN FROSTING

 - 3 cups pitted medjool dates (30 large dates yield ~3 cups or 540 g)